 Pests and Disease

 Few pests or diseases trouble Geum.
 Root rot, particularly in winter, can be a problem in wet soils.
 Powdery mildew can turn up in dry soil, especially late in the season.
 In all cases, diseased Geum plants are a sign of improper growing conditions or simply the age of the plants.
-But as a short term fix, it's worthwhile to remove the infected foliage and allow fresh leaves to regrow.
+But as a short-term fix, removing the infected foliage and allowing fresh leaves to regrow is worthwhile.